klojang4j/klojang-check/README.md

 Check.that(numberOfChairs).is(positive()).is(lte(), 4).is(even());
 ```

-Checks on different values can be chained as follows:
+Checks on different values can be also be chained:

 ```java
 Check.that(numberOfChairs).is(positive()).and(numberOfTables).is(one());